Regional Communications Center

-- Be sure to listen carefully and answer all of the Telecommunication’s questions to the best of your ability.
+- Be sure to listen carefully and answer all of telecommunication's questions to the best of your ability.

 - If you cannot speak, you can still communicate with the call taker by using your phone's key pad.

-- Press the# 3 if you need an AMBULANCE
+- Press 3 if you need an AMBULANCE

-- Cordless phone will not work during power outages, so it is important to always keep a corded phone in your home in case of an emergency.
+Cordless phones will not work during power outages, so it is important to always keep a corded phone in your home in case of an emergency.

-- If you have a Voice Over Internet (VoIP) phone it is important to be aware of ANY and ALL limitation it has on calling 9-1-1.
+If you have a Voice Over Internet (VoIP) phone, it is important to be aware of any and all limitations it has on calling 911.

 The Metacomet Emergency Communications Center (MECC) is currently hiring individuals seeking a career in public safety telecommunications.
 The MECC is a Regional Communications Center serving the Police and Fire Departments for the town of Franklin, Mendon, Millville, Norfolk, Plainville, and Wrentham.